fredhur36/capstone_hieroglyphics_barcode/README_en.md

 ## Database structure
 ![alt text](/DB_structure.png )

-## Additional functions
+## Additional functions(If time permits)
-* sharing the sticker
+* sharing the sticker.
-  To do this, we need to save the data on the photo that who is linked with that sticker
+  To do this, we need to save the data on the photo that who is linked with that sticker.